Logo light mode the Fabryk

 So, if you're looking for a Spanish escapade off the beaten track, Valencia should definitely be on your radar.

-Gay Valencia Photo by Jonny James on Unsplash
+Photo by Jonny James of Unsplash

 13. Guadalajara, Mexico

-Known for its mariachi music and tequila, Guadalajara also offers a lively gay scene with plenty of bars and clubs.
+Known for its mariachi music and tequila, Guadalajara also offers a lively gay scene with plenty of bars and clubs

-Guadalajara, Mexico's second largest city, has been emerging as a progressive, gay-friendly destination for years.
+Guadalajara, Mexico's second-largest city, has been emerging as a progressive, gay-friendly destination for years.
 Historically known for its vibrant culture, encapsulating everything from Mariachi music to tequila, Guadalajara also boasts a vibrant LGBT+ community.
-The city has been dubbed the "San Francisco of Mexico", a nod to its acceptance and inclusion of the gay community.
+The city has been dubbed the "San Francisco of Mexico", a nod to its acceptance and inclusion of the gay community

 So, why is Guadalajara such a hit among the gay crowd?
 Well, aside from its festive culture, Guadalajara is home to a number of gay-friendly neighborhoods, like Zona Rosa and Colonia Americana, which are filled with gay bars, clubs, and businesses.
 These areas also host the city's annual pride parade, which is a colorful, lively display of acceptance and unity.